Skip to main content

 [Linked Record Field].

-Handling Single or Multiple Values
+Handling Single vs. Multiple Values

 Examples

-Using SUM
+1. Using SUM with Linked Records

-Single Values
+2. Comparing Single Values

-DATEDIFF( [Link to Tasks].[Target Date], [Due Date], "days" )
+DATEDIFF([Link to Tasks].[Target Date], [Due Date], "days")

 Did this answer your question?